 Hora Sfakion is unique among Cretan towns in that it has been developed in recent years with restored and new buildings as far as its terrain permits yet the town still retains its majestic setting, delightful ambience and beautiful tranquillity.
-It is the capital of Sfakia, the county within Crete that encompasses most of the awesome White Mountains that press around Chora Sfakion itself.
+It is the capital of Sfakia, the county within Hania municipality and Crete that encompasses most of the awesome White Mountains that press around Hora Sfakion itself.
 Before the road from the North and East reached the town in the late 1950s, the inhabitants were mainly fishermen, shepherds, farmers and cheese-makers.
 The Sfakians are fiercely independent, while also extremely hospitable, and were famous for their resistance to the Venetians and the Turks.
-In the Second World War many Sfakians helped Australian and New Zealand soldiers escape on the night of May 3 1941 – and a fearful penalty was paid as witness the skulls visible in the War Memorial -: and in 1821 the revolution began nearby.
-It is now an ideal base for walking and other excursions up into the mountains or by ferry along the coast and there is good swimming.
-Its setting is spectacular.
-The town is well provided with facilities – 2 ATMs, a Post Office, a butcher, more than one bakery, supermarkets, tavernas and hotels.
+In the Second World War many Sfakians were fighting against German army, helped Australian and New Zealand soldiers escape on the night of May 3 1941 – and a fearful penalty was paid as witness the skulls visible in the War Memorial : and in 1821 the revolution began nearby.
+It is now an ideal base for walking and other excursions up into the mountains or by ferry along the coast and there is good swimming – maybe even Samaria Gorge exit, from where they could walk up even most interesting part of the gorge.
+Hora Sfakion setting is spectacular and it is truly best place to stay and explore so many other attractions and spots around.
+Hora Sfakion is well provided with facilities – two ATM, a post office, a butcher, more than one bakery, supermarkets, newspaper shop, souvenir shops, diving center, tavernas, cafeterias, rooms to let and hotels.
 The town appears to have grown out and up from the old harbour, now no longer used by ferries since in recent years a much bigger, and much safer, harbour has been built just to the East of the town.